cpraveen/numa/newton.md

     print('No convergence, current root = %e' % x)
 ```

-We call Newton method with a complex initial guess for the root.
+We call Newton method with an initial guess for the root.

 ```{code-cell}
 x0 = 2.0